 Basic Cruise Cancellation Benefits

-An AARP Cruise Travel Insurance customer will find Basic Travel Cancellation Protection embedded into every comprehensive trip insurance.
+A Senior Cruise Travel Insurance customer will find Basic Travel Cancellation Protection embedded into every comprehensive trip insurance.

 - Serious accident, severe illness, or death of you, a traveling partner, business partner, or family member